 - Application Caching: Cache frequently accessed data (e.g., database queries, API responses, rendered views) using solutions like Redis or Memcached.

-- HTTP Caching: Utilize HTTP headers (e.g., ETag, Last-Modified) for browser and proxy caching of static assets.
+- HTTP Caching: Make use of HTTP headers (like ETag, Last-Modified) to enable browser and proxy caching of static assets.

 Database Optimization